Equivalence Principle in Chameleon Models: Introduction

-In view of this, we proceeded to study this issue for the case of the chameleon in more detail, in order to understand what, if any, is the fundamental difference between the two situations (i.e. between the electromagnetic case and the one at hand).
+In view of this, we proceeded to study this issue for the case of the chameleon in more detail, in order to understand what, if any, is the fundamental difference between the two situations (i.e. between the electromagnetic case mentioned above and the one concerning the theory at hand).
 That is, we want to find out if the {\it thin shell} arguments are valid at the level of accuracy that would actually ensure the ``disappearance" of the expected forces.
-Now before moving forward, it is worthwhile to stress two important aspects related to chameleon models: the first one is a matter of principle, and refers to the fact that, effectively the WEP is violated by construction by this kind of models, as opposed to purely metric-based theories (like GR) where the WEP is incorporated {\it ab initio.} That is, the WEP (for test point particles moving on geodesics) is satisfied with infinite precision in purely metric theories of gravity involving no other long range fields coupling to matter.
-Nevertheless, even in such metric theories the complete validity of the WEP refers only to {\it point test particles} which, of course, do not really exist in nature (as a result of Heisenberg's uncertainty principle).
-In any event, when ignoring those quantum complications, it is clear that the WEP is respected for {\it point test particles} in metric theories, while, in chameleon models, the WEP is violated a priori (i.e. by construction) {\it even} when referring to {\it point test particles}.
+The basic point is that when the contribution to the scalar field by the presence of the {\it test} body in an actual experiment is sufficiently large to create a {\it thin shell} effect, then, the body cannot really be considered as a simple {\it test} particle, and the problem needs to be treated as a two body problem, i.e., one requires to analyze the full effect of the two bodies on the scalar field in order to evaluate the effective force exerted by the field on the body of interest.
+The main contribution of this paper consists in analyzing the chameleon field generated by two spherical bodies of finite size (a large one and a smaller one) and the computation of the effective force on the {\it test} (smaller) body using first principles.
+To this end a {\it linear} approximation for the field equation was used in all our analysis.
+This linear approximation is different from the standard linear approximation used by Khoury and Weltman~\cite{KW04} \footnote{ In a future work we plan to analyze other types of approximations which we expect can lead to more accurate solutions. }.
+As far as we are aware, this approach is novel.
+Now before moving forward, it is worth stressing two important aspects related to chameleon models: the first one is a matter of principle, and refers to the fact that, effectively the WEP is violated by construction in this kind of models, as opposed to purely metric-based theories (like GR) where the WEP is incorporated {\it ab initio.} That is, the WEP (for {\it test point particles} moving on geodesics) is satisfied with infinite precision in purely metric theories of gravity involving no other long range fields coupling to matter.
+Nevertheless, even in such metric theories the absolute validity of the WEP refers only to {\it test point particles} which, as stressed above, do not really exist in nature (as a result of Heisenberg's uncertainty principle).
+In any event, when ignoring those quantum complications, it is clear that the WEP is respected for {\it point test particles} in metric theories, while, in chameleon models, the WEP is violated a priori (i.e. by construction in models with non-universal coupling) {\it even} when referring to {\it point test particles}.
 As we shall see, this violation can be exacerbated when considering actual {\it extended test objects}.
-This issue is discussed in more detail below.
 The second aspect concerns the experiments themselves.
 Even if chameleon models violate by construction the WEP, those violations might not be observable in a laboratory experiment if the precision is not adequate.
-This means that some of the effects that might reflect these violations of the WEP can be suppressed by the thin shell phenomenon associated with the chameleon field or by the Yukawa dependence of the force associated with the effective mass of the field.
-Thus, as we shall illustrate within a framework of a two body problem, these violations of the WEP might be large when we consider a setting where the two bodies are embedded in a very a light medium (e.g. the vacuum or the air atmosphere) whereas they can be strongly suppressed when part of the setting (e.g. the test body) is encased in some shell of a dense material like a metal vacuum chamber.
+This, as is well known, means that some of the effects that might reflect these violations of the WEP can be suppressed by the {\it thin shell} phenomenon associated with the chameleon field or by the Yukawa dependence of the force associated with the effective mass of the field.
+Thus, as we shall illustrate, within a framework of a two body problem, these violations of the WEP might be large, in contexts where the two bodies are embedded in a very a light medium (e.g. the vacuum or the air atmosphere) (see Fig.~\ref{resM} in Sec.~\ref{sec:results}) whereas they could be strongly suppressed when part of the setting (e.g. the {\it test} body) is encased in some shell of a dense material like a metal vacuum chamber.